 The morning at this elevation in late September, was cool and crisp and we were to enjoy a fabulous sunrise.

-As we gained in elevation, the mountain ranges loom above you from all sides.
+As you gain in elevation, the mountain ranges loom above you from all sides.
 The trail merges with a wider tractor track within a few hundred meters.
 Here, on these tracks we are approaching the Picos de Las Golpejeras.

 Our first destination landmark is the Cruz de San Salvador (Cross of the Savior) on the high point called the Alto de Los Romeros (High Point of the Pilgrims).